 Best practice: Use automated programs like Product Configurator to enable rapid and accurate quoting and product design.
 This ensures that the process is structured, steps are not missed, and rules such as dependencies are enforced, for example, if you choose pump type X you can’t have option Y.

 4. Unify communication across teams

-The quotation process involves and affects so many departments that need to work together smoothly, such as sales, estimating, engineering, purchasing, and production.
-Often these departments are disconnected, resulting in lost sales, wasted time, extra costs of materials, and labor – all of which reduce profit.
+The quotation process involves and affects so many departments that need to work together smoothly, such as sales, estimating, engineering, purchasing and production.
+Often these departments are disconnected, resulting in lost sales, wasted time, extra costs of materials and labour – all of which reduce profit.
 Estimating may make errors that affect production.
 Engineering might take hours or days to manually enter Bills of Materials from the CAD system into the ERP.
 No one told Purchasing what materials to buy until it’s a panic.
 And the list goes on.

 SYSPRO understands these pain points that impact every metal fabricator and machinery manufacturer and has developed tools to address them.

 Having control of a process means it will be efficient and profitable.
 Putting an automated system in place for quoting, product design and more gives you that control, automatically preventing errors and sidestepping other pitfalls that can lead to diminishing margins.